coderefinery/git-intro/_episodes/02-basics.md

 	new file:   instructions.txt
 ```

-Now the snapshot is *staged* and ready to be committed.
+Now this change is *staged* and ready to be committed.

 Before we make the first commit, let us check the help page for that command: